spdiana/DrugsReviewsCorpus/README.md

 Full corpus release including:

 1) Drugs Reviews

    Three drug review datasets manually collected from the website drugs.com regarding to the clinical conditions: ADHD, AIDS and Anxiety.

 2) Manual Gold Standard annotations

-   The Gold standard is a a opinions pairs list manually labeled.
+   The Gold standard is a opinions pairs list manually labeled.
 Each opinion pair is labeled as Condition (C), Side Effects (ADR), Cost (C), Dosage (D) or Effectiveness (E).